-Each centre must have access to at least one qualified IQA by 30th September 2022.
+All Centres must have a qualified IQA...
 IQAs should have security sector competence relevant to the area they are quality assuring.
 They should also be familiar with the course content of the units that they are quality assuring.
 Centre personnel who want to check their eligibility can do so by contacting SFJ Awards.